What is the Immediate Edge Scam?

-Immediate Edge is a set of websites proliferated by boiler room scammers, that is all.
+The truth tis that the Immediate Edge is a set of websites proliferated by boiler room scammers, and that is all.
 It is not an app or a trading platform, or anything that can be used to make money at all.
-It is a phantom, it quite literally is a trick to steal your money.
+It is a phantom, it quite literally is a trick to steal take your money whilst you are not thinking.

 What Is the Confidence Trick That They Use?